FutureProofHomes/Documentation/docs/satellite1-presence-sensors.md

   <img style="width: 170px; height: 50px;" src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/78/Google_Play_Store_badge_EN.svg/2560px-Google_Play_Store_badge_EN.svg.png"/>
 </a>

-### mmWave Firmware Flashing
-After connecting the LD2410 or LD2450 to the HAT, [you must follow these steps to flash the mmWave firmware to the Satellite1 using a USB-C cable.](satellite1-connecting-to-ha.md#re-flashing-your-satellite1-via-a-usb-c-cable)

-### mmWave Glossary
+### Understanding mmWave
-1. **Gate**: this sensor is using "gate" as definition of distance range.
+1. **Gate**: these sensors use a "gate" as definition of distance range.
 This is some range of distance, which can be tuned separately from others.
 Think of it as of "onion" layer, with center on sensor.
 There are 8 gates on LD2410 (plus gate 0, but it's effectively useless).
 2. **Distance Resolution**: the "thickness" of one gate.
 The LD2410 can have resolution of 75cm or 20cm per gate.
 With resolution of 75cm per gate, maximum distance is `0.75 * 8 =` 6 meters (sorry my Imperial-units-friends), while with 20cm it's 1.6 meters.
 But with latter you can achieve much better precision.
 3. **Energy**: basically "amount of presence" in the gate.
 The more actively you're moving - the more will energy there will be.